Strength Training

 It’s worth remembering that virtually any exercise can be performed where your attention is placed on the eccentric portion of the lift and as the muscle length increases.

-Below are some examples of resistance exercises that focus on the eccentric contraction.
+Below are some eccentric exercise examples that focus on the lengthening of the muscle.

-As long as you concentrate on proper form, you can aim to lift heavier as when the muscles lengthen, they can typically resist higher weight loads.
+As long as you concentrate on proper form, you can aim to lift heavier weights.
+This is because when the muscles lengthen, they can typically resist higher weight loads.

 An eccentric rep should always be performed slower than the concentric rep.